Dapper Dan Reconnects With Gap For a Limited Edition “DAP GAP” Release - NewsBreak

 To switch things up from the original release, all colorways have the word Harlem in script directly under the DAP GAP logo.
 The typical kangaroo pocket and banded cuff are included, and the garment-dyed piece is made of 23% recycled polyester.

-According to Hypebeast, the limited edition hoodies are only available at Gap Japan’s online store and select stores in Japan.
+According to Hypebeast, the limited edition hoodies are only available at Gap Japan’s online store and select stores in Japan for ¥15,900, which is approximately $115.

 “The long-awaited DAP GAP hoodie limited edition!
 A collaboration item with Dapper Dan, a legendary fashion designer and style influencer who is active mainly in Harlem, New York,” reads the description on the Gap Japan site.